simpleanalytics/blog/_posts/2021-04-06-behind-the-scenes-of-building-the-ios-app.md

 I am a mobile developer for a long time.
 I started with Android then moved to iOS.
 I spent more than 7 years developing mobile apps.
 I haven’t touched web technologies for 7 years because it was too ugly for me.
 That changes and these days I enjoy being a SaaS developer and heavy user of web technologies like [Next.js](https://nextjs.org/), [Express](https://expressjs.com/), [Node.js](https://nodejs.org/), [NuxtJS](https://nuxtjs.org/), etc.

-When I started this blog and started to think about analytics.
+When I started this blog I started thinking about analytics as well.
 It is an obsession.
 You just want to check it all the time.
 “How many people are looking at my website?
 Where did they come from?”
 And it begins to evolve into an addiction.

 At some point I realized I was just invading my visitors' privacy.
 I am a privacy activist at heart.
 That made me write [Being a Privacy Activist as a Developer](https://devgenes.com/posts/Being-a-Privacy-Activist-as-a-Developer/).